 Want all the details?
 Take some time to review these 12 things you should know about your Nest Thermostat.

-1. How to Reset a Nest Thermostat
+1. Resetting Your Nest Thermostat

-A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.
+The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-• Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
-This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
+This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

 Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
 You can choose from five options:

-• Away: Choosing this reset option removes anything your Nest has learned about how often you walk by, so that it can update the temperature on its own.
+• Away: This kind of reset erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.

 • Network: By selecting a network reset, it erases connection info and your Nest will no longer be connected to Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.